ErikCikalleshi/SmartCity/README.md

 For reference, you can also follow [this](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-cloudwatch-events-s3.html) tutorial, that was also helpful for us.

+## 1-3 Lambdas
+It is important that the first lambda-function has a timeout of about one minute, because Amazon Rekognition needs a bit of time to process this.
+So you have to edit the timeout in the lambda setting of the function `Lambda Invoke on S3 PUT`

 # Angular x FastApi Demo

 This project is just a demo project and does not contain clean code!
 It is just here for demo purposes.